 When editing blocks, you will find two different editing boxes: one for blocks with blog posts and one for all the other blocks.
 Let’s see them:

 With this edit box, you can set how the blog posts should appear in this block.
 You can set a background color, font family, how many posts you would like to show, which category they should belong to and which tags.

 Edit Block (All other blocks)

-With this edit box you can set a main font family and a background color for the related block.
+With this edit box, you can set the main font family and background color for the related block.
 Please note that this will have no effect if you set a different font family on one of the inner elements of a block.

 11. Preview your newsletter

 When you feel your newsletter is ready to be sent, you can hit the “Save And Preview” button.